 The disease is rare, and the incidence is difficult to estimate.
 However, since the description of eosinophilic gastroenteritis by Kaijser in 1937, without an accurate database registry, the incidence is estimated to be 1 case per 100,000 and a prevalence of 28 per 100,000 in the United States.

 Although cases have been reported worldwide, the exact incidence of eosinophilic gastroenteritis is unclear.
 A confounding factor is lack of diagnostic precision.

-A systematic review that evaluated the racial differences in eosinophilic gastrointestinal disorders between white and Asian populations found that eosinophilic gastroenteritis affects more commonly affects Asian patients (72%), whereas eosinophilic esophagitis is more common in white patients (94%).
+A systematic review that evaluated the racial differences in eosinophilic gastrointestinal disorders between white and Asian populations found that eosinophilic gastroenteritis more commonly affects Asian patients (72%), whereas eosinophilic esophagitis is more common in white patients (94%).
 Asian patients with eosinophilic esophagitis exhibited significantly fewer symptoms of heartburn and dysphagia but more vomiting and abdominal pain compared to white patients.
-In addition, Asian patients with eosinophilic gastroenteritis were significantly more likely to have eosinophil infiltration of the colon but the stomach was less likely to be affected.
+In addition, Asian patients with eosinophilic gastroenteritis were significantly more likely to have eosinophil infiltration of the colon, but the stomach was less likely to be affected.

 Kim et al reported 31 new cases of eosinophilic gastroenteritis in Seoul, Korea, between January 1970 and July 2003.

 Chen et al reported on 15 patients, including 2 children, with eosinophilic gastroenteritis who were evaluated over an 18-year period at a hospital in China in 2003.